 - Clean up your phone, especially if you are using it to take photos.
 Save and delete photos and delete apps you don’t need on vacation.
 You don’t want to be in the middle of taking a picture and see you have no storage.
 Consider a storage saving app like Google Photos or Shutterfly.
 You can set them up to automatically upload your photos.
 I have always used Shutterfly but am trying google photos for the video option during my next trip.

 - Charge all devices and cameras.
 Do this the day or night before you leave.
 Pack all chargers in a bag for easy access during your trip.
+Most airports have charging stations available.
 Also consider purchasing a portable charger.

 When traveling with a family you need an awesome bag to fit all your stuff for a full day of travel.
-I like to have a crossbody so my hands are free.
-For my next trip I am using the new messenger bag from Neatpack.
-I am so excited to use it because it has the perfect amount of room to fit everything I need.
+I like to have a crossbody so my hands are free as well as a backpack for myself.

 My Travel Bag Essentials: